HoangDVH/Watch-Shop/README.md

 ## Introduction

 Watch-Web is an online platform designed for watch enthusiasts to discover, browse, and purchase watches.
 Whether you're a casual watch lover or a serious collector, our website offers a diverse collection of watches from various brands.
-With user-friendly features and a seamless shopping experience, Watch-Web aims to be your go-to destination for all things related to timepieces.

 ## Features

 - **Browse Watches:** Explore a vast catalog of watches with detailed product information.
+- **Product management for admins:** With functions to add, delete, edit products.
 - **Search and Filter:** Easily find watches by using search and filter options.
 - **User Authentication:** Register and log in to manage your account and access personalized features.
-- **Shopping Cart:** Add watches to your cart and proceed with a secure checkout process.
+- **Shopping Cart:** Add watches to your cart.
-- **Wishlist:** Save your favorite watches for future reference.
-- **Product Reviews:** Read and write reviews to share your opinions about watches.
+- **Product Reviews:** Read detailed product information.
-- **Responsive Design:** Enjoy a consistent experience across various devices and screen sizes.
+- **Comment:** Comment on the post.

 ## Technologies